ahmedelgendy3/CodeAlpha_Network_Intrusion_Detection_System/README.md

 - **Event Logging**: Logs detected events to facilitate post-analysis and investigation of security incidents.
 - **Testing**: Includes testing methodologies to verify the effectiveness of custom rules and analyze live network traffic.

-## Configuration

-- **Suricata Configuration**: Modify the Suricata configuration file (`suricata.yaml`) to customize various settings such as interface configuration, logging options, and performance tuning.

 ## Testing

 1.  **Test Custom Rules**: Use test scenarios to verify the effectiveness of custom intrusion detection rules in detecting predefined attack patterns and anomalies.